dantullis/node_express_jwt_1/README.md

 4: Copy the token for use in Step 5 below.

-5: in web browser navigate to:
+5: In a web browser navigate to:
 ```
 http://localhost:3000/api/users?token=<token from Step 4>
 ```